 Mobile Hotspot Device & Routers

-Taking the smartphone hotspot a step further, you can also get a dedicated mobile hotspot device or RV-specific cellular router.
-These standalone units connect directly to cellular towers to provide internet, often with more robust cellular antennas than a phone.
+Taking the smartphone hotspot a step further, you can also get a dedicated mobile hotspot device or an RV-specific cellular router.
+These standalone units connect directly to cellular towers to provide internet, featuring Wi-Fi 6 technology and far more robust cellular antennas than a standard phone.

 On the downside, mobile hotspot devices do require an additional monthly data plan, on top of your regular phone service.
-Prices can range from $50 to $300 or more for the hardware, plus $20-$100 per month for the data plan.
+Prices can range from $150 to $450+ for the hardware, plus $50 to $160 per month for the data plan, depending on your data caps.
 But for RVers with more demanding internet needs, it may be a worthwhile investment.

 Recommended reading: Satellite Internet for RV and Other RV Internet